No Fees Unless We Win (206) 919-3215

 Hitting an Object Underwater

 Hitting a submerged object may not be the result of negligence.
 For example, if the operator was traveling cautiously aided by nautical charts and hits a jetty, the law likely won’t consider this person to be negligent.
-If, however, this driver was traveling fast in a dense fog without navigation, those actions would constitute negligence.
+If, however, this driver was traveling fast in dense fog without navigation, those actions would constitute negligence.

 Safety Equipment Considerations